-- 13.3.1 The Expropriating Authority will exercise that power of expropriation in accordance with applicable laws, subject to the Dehcho Agreement and Settlement Legislation. - 13.3.2 Any federal or territorial expropriation legislation coming into force after the date of ratification of the Dehcho Agreement50 will, insofar as it applies to Dehcho Ndehe, conform to this Agreement and provide for the following minimum procedures: - a) notice of intention to expropriate served on the Dehcho Government; - b) an opportunity for the Dehcho Government to object to the expropriation on the basis that the expropriation is not necessary for a public purpose, or that the expropriating authority has not complied with the expropriation legislation, and an opportunity to be heard on that objection, including public hearings; and - c) the determination of compensation by negotiation or mediation or, failing that, by reference to arbitration, as set out in chapter DR xx.5152
+- 13.3.1 The Expropriating Authority will exercise that power of expropriation in accordance with applicable laws, subject to the Dehcho Agreement and Settlement Legislation. - Any federal or territorial expropriation legislation coming into force after the date of ratification of the Dehcho Agreement will, insofar as it applies to Dehcho Ndehe, conform to this Agreement and provide for the following minimum procedures: - a) notice of intention to expropriate served on the Dehcho Government; - b) an opportunity for the Dehcho Government to object to the expropriation on the basis that the expropriation is not necessary for a public purpose, or that the expropriating authority has not complied with the expropriation legislation, and an opportunity to be heard on that objection, including public hearings; and

-50 Canada has concerns with language suggesting that the Dehcho Agreement will shape future legislation and proposes that the language address substance.
+&lt;sup>58 Canada has concerns with language suggesting that the Dehcho Agreement will shape future legislation and proposes that the language address substance.